wyozi/gmod-medialib/README.md

 -- Can also be a table in which case a random key is picked for each query. medialib.SOUNDCLOUD_API_KEY = "my-key-here"

 -- Youtube API key.
-Medialib comes bundled with a Youtube data API v3 key, so this is optional.
+Required for Youtube service
 -- If you want to generate your own you can do so at https://console.developers.google.com/apis/dashboard medialib.YOUTUBE_API_KEY = "my-key-here"